Melonie Diaz

-Melonie Diaz (born April 25, 1984) is an American film and television actress who has appeared in many independent films, including four shown at the 2008 Sundance Film Festival.
+Melonie Diaz (born April 25, 1984) is an American actress who has appeared in many independent films, including four shown at the 2008 Sundance Film Festival.
 She received Independent Spirit Awards nominations for performances in films A Guide to Recognizing Your Saints (2006) and Fruitvale Station (2013).
-From 2018 to 2022, she appeared as the leading role of witch Mel Vera on the remake television series Charmed on The CW.
+From 2018 to 2022, she appeared as one of the main roles as Mel Vera on the remake television series Charmed on The CW.

 Early life

 Diaz was born in New York City, and was raised along with her elder sister on the Lower East Side ("Loisaida" or Alphabet City, Manhattan), by parents of Puerto Rican descent.
 She became interested in acting at the Henry Street Settlement and subsequently attended the Professional Performing Arts School in Manhattan.

 She completed a degree in Film Production at New York University's Tisch School of the Arts, and has made numerous off-Broadway and workshop appearances including Medea at Bullet Space, the Hip Hop Theater Festival at P.S.
 122, and the New York City Fringe Festival.